-Once we had the go-ahead from our Vice President the team began working very closely with our internal Microsoft counterparts to help generate a multi-year UX roadmap, ideate on the initial wireframes, establish visual design rules, and map out a responsive strategy for the site.
-I worked directly with our design lead to create UX deliverables and manage the flow of work to our agency team.
+After securing executive alignment and approval from our Vice President, the team partnered closely with internal Microsoft counterparts.
+Together, we developed a multi-year UX roadmap, expanded on early concepts, established visual design rules, and defined a responsive strategy for the site.
+I worked directly with the Microsoft design lead to produce UX deliverables and manage the flow of work across our agency team.

 Audit and Task Matrix